Coffee. Rich, dark coffee. In this post I tell you How to Make Perfect Coffee. I love coffee, don’t you?

 Recipe for the Perfect Cup of Coffee

-Let me tell you how to make a good pot of coffee, the Perfect Cup of Coffee in my humble opinion.
-Personally, I like strong, fragrant coffee and try to buy robust coffee from Central America if I can.
+Let me tell you how to make a good pot of coffee, the Perfect Cup of Coffee (in my humble opinion).
+Personally, I like strong, fragrant coffee.
+I try to buy robust coffee from Central America if I can.
 I buy the beans whole and grind them myself so they are fresh.
-I am not fond of French Roast or any coffee that tastes bitter, including Starbucks.
+I am not fond of French Roast or any coffee that tastes bitter or burned, including Starbucks.
 The only way I can drink that kind of coffee is as a latte (which I believe is about half milk, isn’t it?).
+Because I don’t drink cow’s milk, I substitute an alternative milk in the latte.

 When I make a pot of coffee in an office or church environment, I am kind to my colleagues.
 It appears that most of them like to drink brown water, so I offer them additional hot water to reduce the robustness.